 Chronic lymphocytic leukaemia (CLL)

-The Pharmaceutical Benefits Scheme (PBS) subsidises obinutuzumab for patients with chronic lymphocytic leukaemia.
+The PBS subsidises obinutuzumab for patients with chronic lymphocytic leukaemia.

 Authority to provide PBS subsidised obinutuzumab to patients with chronic lymphocytic leukaemia is available under Section 100 of the National Health Act 1953.